How to Make a Screenshot (Screen Capture)

 All versions of Windows include MS Paint, but whichever program you prefer can be used.
 Paste the screenshot into the program by selecting Edit > Paste, or press Ctrl + V on the keyboard to paste your screenshot.

-Edit and save: perform any edits you want (such as cropping the image to a specified area) and click the main File option in the top-left corner to select the option to save.
-Click the gray Save button in the bottom right-hand corner when finished.
-Either a .png or .jpg/jpeg format is suggested for any screenshot you intend to send to us.
+Edit and save: Perform any edits you want (such as cropping the image to a specified area) and click the main File option in the top-left corner to select the option to save.
+Click the Save button in the bottom right-hand corner when finished.
+Either .png or .jpg/jpeg format is suggested for any screenshot you intend to send to us.

 Snipping tool (Windows Vista/7/8)